Shintaro-Sugawara/PathList/README.md

 ---

-# ⚠️ Notice (Please Read)

-- The application is designed to run on **Snapdragon (Arm-based CPU) with x64 emulation**, but the developer does not own an Arm-based PC, so testing has not been conducted.
-   - The Excel export feature on Arm-based CPU environments is **not supported**.
-- Support for Excel export on Arm-based PCs is **not planned** at this time.
-   - Because both the Arm version and the x64 version of Excel would need to be available.

----

 This project has two editions:
 - **Free version**: MIT licensed, source code available
 - **Pro version**: Proprietary, closed source